The port of Ocho Rios is right outside of the main town area and is within easy walking distance to town.

 The port has two piers for cruise ships.
 The Turtle Bay Pier is located next to the town's restaurants and shops, and the James Bond Pier is located farther west, a 15 minute walk.

 Also within walking distance from the Ocho Rios pier are Island Village, Taj Mahal Duty-Free Shopping Center, and the Ocean Village Shopping Center.
+There is also a small beach close to the cruise terminal.

 The city is a little rough around the edges, be vigilant!